Trump announces blockade after peace talks fail

 Israel rammed UNIFIL vehicles and restricted peacekeepers' movement, organization says

-The United Nations Interim Force in Lebanon is accusing the Israel Defense Forces of ramming vehicles belonging to peacekeepers in southern Lebanon twice today with a Merkava tank, causing significant damage to one of the vehicles.
+The U.N.
+Interim Force in Lebanon accused the Israel Defense Forces of ramming vehicles belonging to peacekeepers in southern Lebanon twice with a Merkava tank today, causing significant damage to one of them.

-The IDF also allegedly "continually" blocked UNIFIL peacekeepers' movement in the area and vandalized organization headquarters recently, the organization said.
-This includes damaging cameras the UNIFIL's headquarters in Naqoura and spray painting its windows.
+The IDF also "continually" blocked UNIFIL peacekeepers' movement in the area and vandalized organization headquarters recently, the organization alleged.
+That included damaging cameras the UNIFIL's headquarters in Naqoura and spray-painting its windows.

 "Peacekeepers will remain in position and will continue to impartially report violations we observe to the Security Council," UNIFIL said in a statement.

-Saudi Arabia summons Ambassador of Iraq over drone threats
+Saudi Arabia summons Iraqi ambassador over drone threats

-Saudi Arabia's Ministry of Foreign Affairs summoned the Ambassador of Iraq, Safia Taleb Al-Suhail, to Saudi Arabia due to drone attacks and threats launched at the kingdom from Iraqi territory.
+Saudi Arabia's Foreign Affairs Ministry summoned Iraq's ambassador, Safia Taleb Al-Suhail, to Saudi Arabia because of drone attacks and threats launched at the kingdom from Iraqi territory.

-Saudi's Undersecretary of the Ministry for Political Affairs Saud Al-Sati denounced the attacks and "emphasized the importance of Iraq dealing responsibly with these threats," according to a statement from the ministry.
+Political Affairs Undersecretary Saud Al-Sati denounced the attacks and "emphasized the importance of Iraq dealing responsibly with these threats," the ministry said in a statement.

 Iraq to provide aid to Lebanon